Abu-xz/UrbanGents/to-do-list.md

 product page complete [x];
 breadCrumbs in all product page [x] image zoom need improvement [x]
+Applied filter should be retained [x]
+Remove html validations [x]
+Check resend timer [x]
+Same product with different size is not possible to add to cart [x] Add address form in checkout page [x] add Cancel product button with func[x]
+Avoid Blocked user login [x]
+Add proper comments for all functions [x]
 Remove tempData and add the user data actual collection and set a field like verified true/false [] create input for gender when sign-up male, female, other with respective image[] edit product page og price to next line instead of all in online []